Price Inequalities and Betti Number Growth on Manifolds without Conjugate Points: Introduction

 \section{Introduction}

 In the early 1980's, Donnelly and Xavier introduced an integral inequality \cite[Theorem 2.2]{Donnelly} which became a standard tool in the proof of cohomology vanishing theorems and spectral bounds on simply connected negatively curved manifolds.
 Around the same time Price introduced an inequality \cite{Price} which became ubiquitous in the study of singularities of harmonic maps and Yang-Mills fields.
 Price's inequality can be proved in a manner which generalizes the proof of Donnelly and Xavier's inequality.
 In this work, we further this circle of ideas by applying Price's generalization of the Donnelly-Xavier inequality to study cohomology, obtaining new bounds on the Betti numbers of Riemannian manifolds with negative Ricci curvature and no conjugate points.
+In particular, we obtain asymptotic bounds on the growth of Betti numbers in towers of regular coverings of such manifolds.
+The range of Betti numbers to which these results apply depends on how negative the Ricci curvature is assumed to be.

 Our approach is quite robust and works without assuming pinched negative curvature.
 In particular, the hypotheses of the main technical estimate, Theorem \ref{Price1}, allow some positive sectional curvature.
-Of course, when we do impose stronger pinched negative sectional curvature assumptions, we are able to derive a strengthened Price inequality, Theorem \ref{Price2}.
+Of course, when we impose stronger pinched negative sectional curvature assumptions, we derive a strengthened Price inequality, Theorem \ref{Price2}.

-We apply these Price inequalities to study the Betti numbers of closed Riemannian manifolds without conjugate points.
-In particular, we obtain asymptotic bounds on the growth of certain Betti numbers in towers of regular coverings of such manifolds.
-The range of Betti numbers to which these result apply depends on how negative the Ricci curvature is assumed to be.
+Lohkamp (\cite[Theorem A]{Lohkamp}) proved that every manifold of dimension $\geq 3$ admits a metric of negative Ricci curvature.
+Hence there are no topological consequences of the negative Ricci curvature assumption.
+Lohkamp's theorem does not, however, provide a mechanism for producing the large geodesic balls required for our estimates to be useful.
+With the no conjugate point hypothesis, we can find large geodesic balls by passing to finite covers with large injectivity radius.

 The study of the asymptotic behavior of Betti numbers has attracted considerable interest in the last four decades, especially in the context of coverings of locally symmetric spaces of non-compact type.
 See, for example, \cite{Wallach}, \cite{Wallach1}, \cite{Xue}, \cite{Sarnak}, \cite{Bergeron}, \cite{Marshall}.
 Many of the algebraic techniques employed in these works are not obviously amenable to generalization outside the locally symmetric context.